subpop/command-line-assistant/docs/source/man/command-line-assistant.1.rst

 * **Shell integrations**

-    With Command Line Assistant, you can also enable shell integrations to help in your experience::
+    With command line assistant, you can also enable shell integrations to help in your experience::

         $ c shell --enable-interactive